Tony Bennett (basketball): Personal life

 Bennett is married and has two children, one son and one daughter.
 Bennett met his wife Laurel (née Purcell) at a church in nearby North Carolina, while he was playing for the Charlotte Hornets.
 He is a Christian and would likely have become a pastor if not a college basketball coach.
 He has spoken about his faith saying, "When you have a relationship with the Lord, there's a peace and perspective you have.
 The world didn't give it, and the world can't take it away."
 Bennett has also cited his faith as impacting his coaching philosophy, in particular his use of his father's "Five Pillars": humility, passion, unity, servanthood, and thankfulness.

-The best known member of a talented coaching family tree, he is the son of former head coach Dick Bennett (Washington State, Wisconsin, Green Bay, and Wisconsin–Stevens Point) and brother of former head coach Kathi Bennett (Northern Illinois and Indiana).
-The "pack line" defense that the younger Bennett perfected at Virginia was first implemented in an earlier form by the elder Bennett up until Tony took over head coaching duties from his father at Washington State.
+A member of a coaching family tree, he is the son of former head coach Dick Bennett (Washington State, Wisconsin, Green Bay, and Wisconsin–Stevens Point) and brother of former head coach Kathi Bennett (Northern Illinois and Indiana).
+The "pack line" defense that the younger Bennett used at Virginia was first implemented in an earlier form by the elder Bennett up until Tony took over head coaching duties from his father at Washington State.